 For example, if you take out a 30-year policy and then die five years into it, your family would receive payments for the next 25 years.
 But if you die 28 years into the term, the payments would be limited to the last two years of the policy.

 As with all life insurance products, some types of death, such as those from suicide or drunken accidents, will be excluded from family benefit policies and any claims rejected.
 Fail to keep up with the premiums on your policy or misrepresent your health or smoking habits in the application and underwriting process, then your policy will be cancelled, and any claims denied.
 It's important to read the terms and conditions of any life insurance policy before committing to it.

-The level of your premiums on your family income benefit policy will depend on several factors:
+The cost of a family income benefit policy will depend on several factors:

 - the age at which you take out the policy: the older you are, the higher premiums you'll pay.